wangxidong-6/hello-world/README.md

 Hi humanbeings!

-Yes,guess right,I'm hobbit.It's amazing to you guys so ridiculous.Hear,my adverture starts.
+Yes,guess right!
+I'm hobbit.It's amazing to see you guys so ridiculous.
+Here , my adverture starts.

 Wish to have a good relationship and journey!

 Let's start.